usmaanalii/javascript/JavaScript30/analysis.md

 ### Array.prototype.some()

-Checks against the array, and returns `array id` of the item that meets the condition.
+Checks against the array, and returns the `index` of the item that meets the condition.

 ``` javascript
 const index = comments.findIndex(comment => comment.id === 823423);